eclipse-thingweb/test-things/things/counter-thing/README.md

 -   Increment, decrement, and reset operations
 -   Read-only count property
--   SVG and PNG image property representations
+-   SVG and PNG image property representations.
+These are provided for testing different content types
 -   Event emission on count change
 -   TypeScript implementation using node-wot

 ## Protocol Support

--   HTTP (TypeScript)
+-   HTTP

+## Programming Language and Framework

+-   **Language**: TypeScript
+-   **Framework**: node-wot

 ## Usage

 The counter exposes properties and actions for interacting with the count value.
-See the Thing Description for details on endpoints and data formats.
+See the [Thing Description](http://localhost:3000) for details on endpoints and data formats.